Why Most Opening Range Breakout Strategies Fail Under Realistic Options Fills

 Method: Why an Opening Range Breakout Options Strategy Adds a Second Failure Surface

 The repository's ORB implementation already makes the first failure surface explicit.
 The signal is built on the underlying after the opening range completes, and entries happen on the next bar after the signal.
-That change matters because same-bar execution is one of the fastest ways to flatter breakout logic.
+Same-bar execution is one of the fastest ways to flatter breakout logic.

 The second failure surface appears when the option layer is attached.
 Contract selection has to be time-correct.
 Quotes have to be believable.
 The spread has to be tight enough to support the entry logic.
 If the strategy uses multi-leg structures, the short leg has to exist with enough quality that the spread can actually be priced and entered.